connorswartz/CPSC-217-A3/README.md

 # CPSC-217-A3
 "Star Trek" inspirited game played on the command line.
-Users move their ship around the screen to destroy enemy ships.
+User moves their ship around the screen to destroy enemy ships.

 Type "n" or "north" to move up